2022-23 School Year

 All students, employees, and volunteers are required to be fully vaccinated (primary series) against COVID-19 or have a medical or religious exemption on file with the school.
 We also strongly encourage all to stay up to date on any boosters as recommended by public health or a healthcare provider.
 Email [email protected] to request an exemption.

 Masks are optional indoors and outdoors unless otherwise directed by public health or in the event of an outbreak.
-The only exception is that masks will be required indoors while singing in music class.

 In the event of a known exposure on or off campus, close contacts are strongly encouraged to mask indoors for ten days.
 The school retains discretion in requiring masking such as in response to a suspected outbreak.